Rendi Thelaikis dropped out of school at 13 to run with a neo-Nazi youth gang, dabbling with drugs and wrangling with police in Osterlein, Germany.

 Sports Camp Source of "Positive Energy"

-Sensing a better future for her children in the "positive energy" of 20 Dutch athletes boarding at a hostel where she cooked, their mother, Antje Thelaikis, convinced her boys to visit a sports clinic the team held in conjunction with Athletes in Action, Campus Crusade for Christ's sports ministry.
+Sensing a better future for her children in the "positive energy" of 20 Dutch athletes boarding at a hostel where she cooked, their mother, Antje Thelaikis, convinced her boys to visit a sports clinic the team held in conjunction with Athletes in Action, Cru's sports ministry.